saucelabs/sauce-docs/docs/secure-connections/sauce-connect/quickstart.md

 ## Starting a Tunnel

-1. If you haven't yet, download the Sauce Connect Proxy client from [Sauce Connect Proxy Installation](/secure-connections/sauce-connect/installation).
-If you already have it, confirm you're using the latest version (otherwise, you may run into technical issues).
+1. If you haven't yet, [download the latest version of the Sauce Connect Proxy client](/secure-connections/sauce-connect/installation).
 2. Open your local terminal.

   <Tabs